John Moloney (comedian)

 John Moloney is an English stand-up comedian of Irish descent.

-A regular at London’s Comedy Store, John has appeared at venues from Melbourne to Edinburgh.
+A regular at London’s Comedy Store, Moloney has appeared at venues from Melbourne to Edinburgh.
 He appeared at the Just for Laughs and Halifax Festivals in Canada and Liffey Laughs in Dublin.
 Moloney hosts an annual fundraiser for ADCAF, a charity that works with abandoned and destitute children in India.

 His BBC Radio 4 show The John Moloney Show was commissioned for a second series.